okta/okta-oidc-js/packages/okta-react/README.md

 Parses tokens from the url and stores them.
 Done when handling a redirect back to the application from the issuer.
 See the LoginCallback component for an example of use.

-### `authService.setFromUri(uri, queryParams)`
+### `authService.setFromUri(uri)`

 Store the current URL state before a redirect occurs.
-Called internally by `auth.login`.
+Called internally by `authService.login`.
+If a relative path is passed it will be converted to an absolute URI before storage.

 #### `authService.getFromUri()`

-Returns the stored URI and query parameters stored by `setFromUri` and removes it from storage.
+Returns the stored URI string stored by `setFromUri` and removes it from storage.
 See the `LoginCallback` component for an example of use.

 #### `authService.getTokenManager()`